Euphoria (programming language): History

 Developed as a personal project to invent a programming language from scratch, Euphoria was created by Robert Craig on an Atari Mega-ST. Many design ideas for the language came from Craig's Master's thesis in computer science at the University of Toronto.
 Craig's thesis was heavily influenced by the work of John Backus on functional programming (FP) languages.

-Craig ported his original Atari implementation to the 16-bit DOS platform and Euphoria was first released, version 1.0, in July 1993 under a proprietary licence.
+Craig ported his original Atari implementation to MS-DOS and Euphoria was first released, version 1.0, in July 1993 under a proprietary licence.
 The original Atari implementation is described by Craig as "primitive" and has not been publicly released.
 Euphoria continued to be developed and released by Craig via his company Rapid Deployment Software (RDS) and website rapideuphoria.com.
 In October 2006 RDS released version 3 of Euphoria and announced that henceforth Euphoria would be freely distributed under an open-source software licence.

 RDS continued to develop Euphoria, culminating with the release of version 3.1.1 in August, 2007.
 Subsequently, RDS ceased unilateral development of Euphoria and the openEuphoria Group took over ongoing development.
 The openEuphoria Group released version 4 in December, 2010 along with a new logo and mascot for the openEuphoria project.

-Version 3.1.1 remains an important milestone release, being the last version of Euphoria which supports the DOS platform.
+Version 3.1.1 is the last version of Euphoria which supports MS-DOS.

 Euphoria is an acronym for End-User Programming with Hierarchical Objects for Robust Interpreted Applications although there is some suspicion that this is a backronym.

 The Euphoria interpreter was originally written in C. With the release of version 2.5 in November 2004 the Euphoria interpreter was split into two parts: a front-end parser, and a back-end interpreter.
 The front-end is now written in Euphoria (and used with the Euphoria-to-C translator and the Binder).
 The main back-end and run time library are written in C.